DeclerckLouis/DeclerckLouis/README.md

 ### Hello!
-My name is Louis, i'm a student System- and Network Administration at Howest Bruges.
+My name is Louis, i'm an infrastructure engineer with a background in scripting and automation.
-If you wish to contact me, please do so at one of the links provided under my socials.
+Should you wish to contact me, please do so at one of the links provided under my socials.

 ## My socials: